-It is with great enthusiasm that ACSW announces a partnership with HDF Insurance to launch a Professional Liability Insurance Program exclusively for ACSW members.
+It is with great enthusiasm that ACSW partners with HDF Insurance to implement a Professional Liability Insurance Program exclusively for ACSW members.
 HDF Insurance was able to negotiate a comprehensive Insurance Program for ACSW members at the lowest premiums currently offered in the market place.

-Renewals and coverage for the 2017/2018 term will be available for purchase effective March 1st.
 Please contact us directly if you have any questions regarding the upcoming term.
+Insurance premium payments are 100% earned from the date of purchase.

 Program Highlights Include:

-- $3 million in Professional Liability AND General Liability can now be obtained for only $125 (includes $200,000 in Disciplinary Defense cost all with no deductible)
+- NEW $5 million in Professional Liability AND General Liability (includes $200,000 in Disciplinary Defense cost all with no deductible)

 - Option for General Liability and Property Coverage.

 - Legal Assistance Hotline

 If you do not wish to complete your application online, download the appropriate application form(s) and email to: firstname.lastname@example.org.